naveenkmavoor/Save-Drops/README.md

 The journey from the idea creation to building it is something that can be really proud of and one of my great accomplishment.

 ## What I learned
-Learned about some UI/UX skills that needed for an app for the better visual experience, get to know more about flutter framework and Google firebase real-time database and Interfacing with Microcontroller esp8266 wifi module and sensors like flow meter, relay switch, Ultrasonic sensor and developed an algorithm for the proper functioning of sensors and interacting the app.
+Proficient in UI/UX design for enhancing the visual experience of mobile applications, skilled in Flutter framework and Google Firebase real-time database integration, and experienced in interfacing with Microcontroller ESP8266 WiFi module and various sensors including flow meter, relay switch, and Ultrasonic sensor.
+Successfully developed an algorithm to ensure proper functioning of sensors and seamless interaction with the mobile application.

 ## What's next for Save-Drops
-Need to add a feature that predicts the consumption of water that day, month, and year using a machine learning model.
+Refactor state management of the code base from ScopedModel to Bloc pattern.
-The user can set the values for how much water needs to be consumed in a day and when achieved the gives a reward notification to the user.
+Implemented a machine learning-based feature that accurately predicts daily, monthly, and yearly water consumption in a mobile application.
+Users can set their desired daily water intake, and the app sends a reward notification upon achieving the goal.